What Is an Online Savings Account and How Does It Work?

 Cash Deposits

-Unfortunately, online don’t banks normally enable you to deposit cash, as there is no physical banking location available.
+Not all online banks enable you to deposit cash, as they have no physical banking locations of their own.
+However, many online banks allow you to deposit cash at participating retail locations, typically for a fee.
+Some may also have options for depositing cash at select in-network ATMs.
 See above for some of the other ways you can move your funds around so your cash gets where you want it to go.

 Benefits of Using an Online Savings Account

-Now, let’s look at some of the key benefits you may enjoy with an online savings account.
-These are among the reasons why you may opt for and enjoy this way of stashing your cash.
+Here are some of the key benefits you may enjoy with an online savings account.

 • Higher interest rates and lower fees.
-Online savings accounts often have lower fees and higher interest rates, which means you’ll earn more on your savings.
-These higher interest rates are possible because the financial institution doesn’t have to pay for expensive bricks-and-mortar banking locations.
+This means your savings can likely grow faster.
+These higher interest rates are possible because the financial institution doesn’t have to pay for expensive brick-and-mortar banking locations.

 • Manage accounts anywhere, anytime.
 It’s possible to do all of your basic savings account management whenever and wherever you like.
 The only requirement: a good, secure wifi connection.

 • Helpful mobile banking apps.
-Plenty of traditional banks have mobile apps, but online banks tend to have high-tech apps with better features.
+Plenty of traditional banks have mobile apps, but online banks tend to have high-tech apps with more features.

 • More accessible customer service.
-You are likely to be able to get all of the banking support you need from the comfort of your own home.
+You are likely to be able to get all of the banking support you need from the comfort of your own home or on the go.
 Online banks were built to be responsive in this way.

 Disadvantages of Using an Online Savings Account